nden/jwst/docs/index.rst

 Welcome to the documentation for `jwst`.
-This package contains the Python software suite for the James Webb Space Telescope (JWST) calibration pipeline, to calibrate data from all JWST instruments by applying various corrections and produce science-ready, calibrated output products including fully calibrated individual exposures as well as high-level data products (mosaics, extracted spectra, etc.).
+This package contains the Python software suite for the James Webb Space Telescope (JWST) calibration pipeline, which processes data from all JWST instruments by applying various corrections to produce science-ready, calibrated output products including fully calibrated individual exposures as well as high-level data products (mosaics, extracted spectra, etc.).
 The tools in this package allows users to run and configure the